Updated on

-Dyspnea often called shortness of breath (SOB), is used to describe difficult or labored breathing often with an increased respiratory rate.
-Shortness of breath is not a disease but a symptom.
-Dyspnea can be acute or chronic depending on the causative factor.
-Related factors include:
+Dyspnea is not a disease but a symptom and can be acute or chronic, depending on the causative factor.
+Possible factors include:

 • Body positions that prevent lung expansion